ShashiWebMax/JS-Lessons/6-Objects/readme.md

 # Objects in JS
-Javascript is an object-oriented programming language.
+JavaScript is a prototype based object oriented language.
 Objects are a way to store data and functions together.
 They have properties and methods.
 * Properties are variables that are attached to objects.
 * Methods are functions that are attached to objects.